fleetdm/fleet/handbook/company/communications.md

 ## Equipment
+At Fleet, we don't *Just* [spend company money](https://fleetdm.com/handbook/business-operations#spending-company-money), we invest in [results](https://fleetdm.com/handbook/company#results).
+Equipment issues hinder results and are always addressed quickly.
+To request new equipment or address hardware issues [create an equipment request](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-business-operations&projects=&template=equipment-request.md&title=%F0%9F%92%BB+Equipment+request).

+Once a request is received, the Head of Business Operations  will assess its necessity and check the Fleet Warehouse for available devices.
+The request is then sent to the CEO for final approval and [shipping](https://fleetdm.com/handbook/ceo#request-equipment-from-fleet-it).

+- Always [Check the Fleet IT warehouse](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) before purchasing any equipment including laptops, monitors, and Yubikeys to ensure we efficiently [utilize existing assets before spending money](https://fleetdm.com/handbook/company/why-this-way#why-spend-less).

-### Purchasing a company-issued device
+### Purchase company-issued equipment
 Fleet provides laptops for core team members to use while working at Fleet.
-As soon as an offer is accepted, Business Operations will reach out to the new team member to start this process and will work with the new team member to get their laptop purchased and shipped to them on time.
+As soon as an offer is accepted, Business Operations will reach out to the new team member to start this process and will work with the new team member to get their equipment requested and shipped to them on time.

 Apple computers shipping to the United States and Canada are ordered using the Apple [eCommerce Portal](https://ecommerce2.apple.com/asb2bstorefront/asb2b/en/USD/?accountselected=true), or by contacting the business team at an Apple Store or contacting the online sales team at [800-854-3680](tel:18008543680).
 The business team can arrange for same-day pickup at a store local to the Fleetie if needed.